aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

    What is different among such applications - or even among successive predictions sought by a single application - is not the nature of the behavioural or performance information yielded.
    The difference lies, rather, in the details of the scenarios for which prediction information is sought.
-A PODT supporting multiple concurrent functions and applications requires careful handling of data and modeling to accommodate differences in scenario-driven data used in (what amount to) parallel - or at least, different - computational sessions.
+A PODT supporting multiple concurrent MP functions and applications requires careful handling of data and modeling to accommodate differences in scenario-driven data used in (what amount to) parallel - or at least, different - computational sessions.
 This aspect is considered in Section 3.